Laparoscopic Robotic Surgery Kansas City

-With traditional, open surgery, surgeons make one long incision to access the area for treatment.
+With traditional open surgery, surgeons make one long incision to access the area for treatment.
 With laparoscopic surgery, surgeons hold and manipulate a scope and instruments through a few small incisions.
-Robotic surgery is similar to laparoscopy, the main difference being in how surgeons control the surgical tools.
+Robotic surgery is similar to laparoscopy, with the main difference being in how surgeons control the surgical tools.

-Dr. Nosti has highly specialized training necessary to perform these advanced robotic procedures, and because he has performed hundreds of them, he is able to ensure patients have the best possible results.
+Dr. Nosti has the highly specialized training necessary to perform these advanced robotic procedures.
+Because he has performed hundreds of them, he is able to ensure patients have the best possible results.

 - Shorter hospital stay